dmccaffrey01/CI_PP3_CHECKERS_GAME/README.md

 - There is 3 levels of AI: Beginner, Novice and Expert
 - The Beginner makes random moves from all available moves for that color
 - The Novice uses a min max algorithm(found in smart move finder) to make a smart move, it does this by looking 2 moves in advance and selecting the move that has the highest score based on the opponent also making the best move it has
 - The Expert uses the same algorithm as the Novice but instead of looking 2 moves in advance it looks 4 moves in advance.
-It does this by using recursion.
+It does this by using recursion, finding the highest score and uses alpha beta pruning to remove branches that already have a low score to make the code a bit faster
 - User Stories covered: 6

 ![CPU Difficulty](docs/cpu-difficulty-feature.png)